-1 Winnipeg, Manitoba --- Upon commencing on Tuesday, October 17, 2017 at 8:52 2 3 MS. DEBBIE REID: (speaking in Native 4 language).
+1 Winnipeg, Manitoba

+2 Upon commencing on Tuesday, October 17, 2017 at 8:52

+3 MS. DEBBIE REID: (speaking in Native

+4 language).
 Good morning, everyone.
-We're going to start in about one minute with our opening, our opening prayer.
-5 Elder Annie is lighting the Qu'liq now.
+We're going to start

+5 in about one minute with our opening, our opening prayer.

+6 Elder Annie is lighting the $Qu'liq$ now.
 Thank you.
-Okay, 6 she's going to continue as we start.
-I've asked for her 7 permission to start.
-8 9 So, I'm going to let the Commissioners settle in, and we're going to bring in Thelma to do the 10 opening prayer, and then we'll get started.
-So, one more 11 12 minute.
-(SHORT PAUSE) 13 14 So, good morning, everyone.
-I always say time waits for no one but an Elder.
-So, we've gone to go 15 16 and get our Elder who's going to do the opening prayer.
-So, please, I request your patience, but until she's here, 17 we can't start.
+Okay,

+7 she's going to continue as we start.
+I've asked for her

+8 permission to start.

+9 So, I'm going to let the Commissioners

+10 settle in, and we're going to bring in Thelma to do the

+11 opening prayer, and then we'll get started.
+So, one more

+12 minute.

+13 (SHORT PAUSE)

+14 So, good morning, everyone.
+I always say

+15 time waits for no one but an Elder.
+So, we've gone to go

+16 and get our Elder who's going to do the opening prayer.

+17 So, please, I request your patience, but until she's here,

+18 we can't start.
 So, thank you.

-18 19 (SHORT PAUSE) 20 So, we're going to do some housekeeping first, and I'm going to let Terrellyn do some announcements 21 22 for people in the crowd.
-MS. TERRELLYN FEARN: Can I sing?
-Should I 23 sing?
+19 (SHORT PAUSE)

+20 So, we're going to do some housekeeping

+21 first, and I'm going to let Terrellyn do some announcements

+22 for people in the crowd.

+23 MS. TERRELLYN FEARN: Can I sing?
+Should I

+24 sing?
 No?
 No, you don't want that.
-24 25 Good morning, everyone.
-Good to see you

-1 again.
-Welcome to all the new faces that are joining us today.
-My name is Terrellyn Fearn, and I'm the Director of 2 3 Health and Community Relations.
-I'm very honoured and 4 humbled to be here yesterday and to be here again today.
-I want to acknowledge all the beautiful families and families 5 of the heart and survivors that shared their story 6 7 yesterday.
-Very impactful, and wonderful example of bravery, and courage, and strength and inspiration as well, 8 9 so thank you.
+Welcome to all the new faces that are joining us again.
+My name is Terrellyn Fearn, and I'm the Director of Health and Community Relations.
+I'm very honoured and humbled to be here yesterday and to be here again today.
+I want to acknowledge all the beautiful families and families of the heart and survivors that shared their story yesterday.
+Very impactful, and wonderful example of bravery, and courage, and strength and inspiration as well, so thank you.

-10 Just a couple of reminders that there is a shuttle, a free complimentary shuttle that leaves from the 11 12 Radisson to Oodena, and Oodena back to the Radisson.
-I'm told it leaves every 15 minutes, so please utilize that 13 14 service if you're wanting to travel from this location back and forth to the sacred fire.
-A reminder that that 15 16 beautiful sacred fire is there, acknowledgement to the fire keepers for being there to support us in this hard work, 17 day and night.
-18 and that's where the meals are provided for the families.
-And then also, there will be food provided here, snacks and lunch provided in the back of this room as well.
+Just a couple of reminders that there is a shuttle, a free complimentary shuttle that leaves from the Radisson to Oodena, and Oodena back to the Radisson.
+I'm told it leaves every 15 minutes, so please utilize that service if you're wanting to travel from this location back and forth to the sacred fire.
+A reminder that that beautiful sacred fire is there, acknowledgement to the fire keepers for being there to support us in this hard work, day and night.

-19 The other thing I wanted to mention is that 20 every morning in this room at 7:30, there is a pipe and a 21 water ceremony.
-So, if you're wanting to participate in 22 that, that begins at 7:30 in this room.
+The other thing I wanted to mention is that every morning in this room at 7:30, there is a pipe and a water ceremony.
+So, if you're wanting to participate in that, that begins at 7:30 in this room.

-A reminder to the families and survivors that on Floor T, and I can't quite figure out this elevator service, but Floor T is where the Family Room is located
+A reminder to the families and survivors that on Floor T, and I can't quite figure out this elevator service, but Floor T is where the Family Room is located and that's where the meals are provided for the families.